Immunology Teaching Interest Group

 David W. Mullins, Dartmouth Col.

 Are you looking for new ideas or strategies to enliven and improve your teaching?
-If so, please join us for this special interest group which will focus on strategies that instructors can use to successfully convey immunology concepts to students at the undergraduate and graduate level.
-Topics will include the applications of problem-based learning, the use of digital communication and social media in modern teaching, strategies for teaching laboratory methods, and more.
-The session will end with structured breakout discussion groups for undergraduate and graduate/medical school teaching.
-Undergraduate teaching topics for discussion will include: developing a teaching philosophy; use of take-home vs. in-class tests; developing a course syllabus; and selection of effective textbooks.
-Breakout discussions for medical school teaching will cover optimal use of handouts and notes; spaced learning and testing effect; preparing students for the U.S. Medical Licensing Examination (USMLE); writing USMLE-style exams and assessments; question banks for test questions; and the flipped classroom in medical education.
+If so, please join us for this special interest group, which will focus on strategies that instructors can use to successfully convey immunology concepts to students at the undergraduate and graduate level.
+Topics will include the use of clinical correlations, writing, immediate feedback assessment, and more.
+The session will end with structured breakout discussion groups on team-based learning, undergraduate/graduate education topics, and medical school teaching topics.
 Current educators, new faculty, and trainees with an interest in teaching are welcome.